ttse-sfdc/ea-starter-pack/README.md

 6. Sync code with git

 ### Package Deployment Model (only if releasing through packaging)
-1. Use `sfdx force:auth:web:login --setalias easp-dev` to add your dev org used for managing the package for this template (First time only)
+1. Use `sfdx force:auth:web:login --setalias [ALIAS OF CHOICE]` to add your dev org used for managing the package for this template (First time only)
-2. Use the commands `SFDX: Deploy Source to Org` (VS Code) or `sfdx force:source:deploy -u easp-dev -p force-app/main/default/waveTemplates/Einstein_Analytics_Starter_Pack` (Salesforce CLI) to deploy the latest changes to Dev org for packaging
+2. Use the commands `SFDX: Deploy Source to Org` (VS Code) or `sfdx force:source:deploy -u [ALIAS OF CHOICE] -p force-app/main/default/waveTemplates/[TEMPLATE NAME]` (Salesforce CLI) to deploy the latest changes to Dev org for packaging
 3. Log into Dev org and create/update package with template assets